line/armeria/site/src/sphinx/server-docservice.rst

-.. _DocService: apidocs/index.html?com/linecorp/armeria/server/docs/DocService.html
-.. _DocServiceBuilder: apidocs/index.html?com/linecorp/armeria/server/docs/DocServiceBuilder.html
-.. _Server: apidocs/index.html?com/linecorp/armeria/server/Server.html
-.. _ServerBuilder: apidocs/index.html?com/linecorp/armeria/server/ServerBuilder.html

 .. _server-docservice:

 Browsing and invoking services with ``DocService``
 ==================================================

-DocService_ is a single-page web application which provides the following useful features:
+:api:`DocService` is a single-page web application which provides the following useful features:

 - Browsing the list of services and operations available in the server
 - Invoking a service operation from a web form
 - Creating a permalink for the invocation you've made

-First, add DocService_ to the ServerBuilder_:
+First, add :api:`DocService` to the :api:`ServerBuilder`:

 .. code-block:: java